dieselrabbit/screenlogicpy/README.md

 To enable push updates, subscribe to a particular message code using `gateway.async_subscribe_client(callback, message_code)`, passing a callback method to be called when that message is received, and the [message code](#supported-subscribable-messages) to subscribe to.
 This function returns a callback that can be called to unsubscribe that particular subscription.

-`screenlogicpy` will automatically handle subscribing and unsubscribing as a client to the ScreenLogic protocol adapter upon the first callback subscription and last unsub respectively.
+The gateway's `ClientManager` will automatically handle subscribing and unsubscribing as a client to the ScreenLogic protocol adapter upon the first callback subscription and last unsub respectively.

 ```python
 from screenlogicpy.const import CODE